emanchado/narrows/README.md

 TODO
 ====

-* Re-add the "*" shortcut for lists
+* Add interface for the mentions
-* Send changes back to Elm!
+* Add image selector in the editor (to add and upload images)
+* Add e-mail notifications
 * Make sure reactions are also fetched on the first screen of chapter creation
   * Bah, not so easy